5 Reasons to File

 CHILD CUSTODY IN OKLAHOMA

-Cannon Law Firm is dedicated to Fierce Advocacy for those seeking to obtain or change custody of a minor child.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those seeking to obtain or change custody of a minor child.
 It is crucial you contact an experienced Oklahoma Family Law Attorney, if you are a seeking to establish legal custody or physical custody of a minor child in Oklahoma.
 You need a Fierce Advocate to help you obtain rights to your minor child as a parent or protect your child’s rights.
-This page is an overview of the most common issues in Oklahoma child custody disputes, clients are facing when they contact Cannon Law Firm.
+This page is an overview of the most common issues in Oklahoma child custody disputes, clients are facing when they contact CANNON & ASSOCIATES.

 Parents in child custody cases, whether a divorce or legal separation, battle over which parent their child should live with or have physical custody the majority of the time.
 In Oklahoma, absent a custody order from a court, both parents are equally entitled to physical custody of any child born during the marriage.
 Please visit our page on Paternity in Oklahoma, for insight on child custody for children born outside of marriage.